 Long Island Community Hospital has met the stringent requirements of the American College of Surgeon’s Committee on Trauma (ACS-COT) and has been verified as an Adult Level III Trauma Center, recognized by the NY State Department of Health Bureau of Emergency Medical Services and Trauma Systems.
 This verification, which followed a comprehensive on-site review by a team of ACS trauma experts, confirms the hospital’s overall readiness to care for trauma patients from pre-hospitalization through rehabilitation.

-American Heart Association’s Get With The Guidelines Gold Plus Honor Roll Elite Award for Stroke
+American Heart Association’s 2020 Get With The Guidelines -Stroke Gold Plus, Target: Stroke Elite, & Target: Type 2 Diabetes Honor Roll Award for Stroke

 Lung Cancer Screening Center of Excellence